NU-DS4300/24F-DS4300-A01-template/README.md

   - [ ] Written portion should be submitted via GradeScope.
 - [ ] You may do this assignment in pairs.

+**Reminder**

+- I expect you to fully understand (at the level of each line of code) and *be able to explain in-person* anything you submit with your name on it.
+  - What does this mean for coding assistants and LLMs?
+If used appropriately, these can be amazing tools to aid in your understanding and comprehension of material as well as assist you in coding and debugging.
+It is no more or less wrong to blindly copy and paste code from an coding assistant/LLM as it would be to copy and paste from existing code on GitHub or from a text book.
+If you don't understand it and can't explain it, then you should not submit it.
+  - If you find code online or from a coding assistant that you are struggling to interpret or understand what is going on conceptually, all you have to do is ask me or one of the TAs.
+I'll gladly help you interpret things.

-## Overview
+## Assignment Overview

 Database systems use indexes to speed up retrieval operations.
-In this assignment, you will implement several different in-memory indexing data structures, build indexes with them for a large corpus of documents, and explore their relative performance with respect to searches.
+In this assignment, you will implement several different in-memory indexing data structures, build indexes with them for a large corpus of documents, and analyze their relative performance with respect to searches.

 ### DataSet